Toeplitz minors and specializations of skew Schur polynomials: Inverses of Toeplitz matrices and skew Schur polynomials

 In order to study the principal specialization $x_{j}=q^{j-1}$ in the above formulas, we recall the well known method of Borodin for obtaining the inverse of the moment matrix of a biorthogonal ensemble.
 We follow the presentation in \cite{Borodin}, where details and proofs can be found.
 The starting point is a random matrix ensemble of the form

 (up to a constant), for a weight function $f$ supported on some domain and two families of functions $(\xi_{j})$ and $(\eta_{j})$.
-If one is able to find two new families $(\zeta_{j})$ and $(\psi_{j})$ that biorthogonalize\footnote{Note that we are actually considering biorthonormal functions; we stick to the original terminology of \cite{Borodin} here and below and speak of biorthogonal functions for simplicity.} the former with respect to the weight $f$, that is
+If one is able to find two new families $(\zeta_{j})$ and $(\psi_{j})$ that biorthogonalize\footnote{Note that we are actually considering biorthonormal functions; we stick to the original terminology of \cite{Borodin} here and below and speak of biorthogonal functions in the following.} the former with respect to the weight $f$, that is

 then the matrix of coefficients of the kernel

 satisfies

 If the ensemble is an orthogonal polynomial ensemble, then the moment matrix on the right hand side above is a Hankel matrix, the functions $\xi_{j}$ and $\eta_{j}$ are the monomials $z^{j-1}$, and we have that $\zeta_{j}=\psi_{j}=p_{j}$, the orthogonal polynomials with respect to the weight function $f$, that is supported on the real line.
 The case where the moment matrix on the right hand side above is the Toeplitz matrix generated by a function $f$ supported on the unit circle corresponds to the biorthogonal ensemble with functions $\xi_{j}(z)=z^{-(j-1)}, \eta_{j}(z)=z^{j-1}$.
 Thus, the biorthogonality condition \eqref{biorth} amounts to finding two families of polynomials $p_{j}$ and $q_{j}$ such that